-Version control (or source control) is a method that keeps track of the changes in software codes.
+Version control (or source control) is a method that keeps track of the changes in software code.
 Essentially, it helps developers compare different code versions and return to the previous version if needed.
-When multiple people are working on or changing the codes, then version control tools are definitely a must.
+When multiple people are working on or changing the code, then version control tools are definitely a must.

 Software developers use version control systems to track and monitor changes done in software projects.
 Moreover, it allows team members to collaborate simultaneously on the same files while isolating their individual work.
 Below are some examples of version control tools that your development team should use.

 In a nutshell, GitHub is a version control system that hosts all Git software projects.
 It provides an open-source repository or a “home” where teams can create or rewind changes on their code.
 In addition, it offers access controls and collaboration features like task management for each project.

 Here’s a summary of the things you can do on GitHub: